Learning web performance

 specScript.textContent = JSON.stringify(specRules);

-console.log('added speculation rules to: next.html');
+console.log("added speculation rules to: next.html");

 document.body.append(specScript);